Mode, Frequency & Duration of Therapy Sessions In London

 - Pre-trial therapy, impending or current court cases, probation reports

-- Divulging the content of our work together to third parties, including people who need a character reference, diagnosis, assessment, reports, medical or psychiatric input, a "label" of a condition, a comment on someone's mental health or whether they are cured of a condition or behaviour, attitude (including references or a statement of fact, e.g. fit/unfit for work, suitability for a profession, certificate of attendance), clinical or other reports, including any letters, forensic reports, to third parties, e.g. lawyers, insurance, courts.
+- In certain situations diagnosis and labels can be invaluable, provide us with access to treatment, medication.
+Some people feel relief with diagnosis, being given a label, and that is our choice if we want this, yet this is not the role of counselling and psychotherapy to provide this.
+Nor is divulging the content of our work together to third parties, including people who need a character reference, diagnosis, assessment, reports, medical or psychiatric input, a "label" of a condition, a comment on someone's psychological fitness, mental health or whether they are cured of a condition, behaviour or attitude (including references or a statement of fact, e.g. fit/unfit for work, suitability for a profession, undergo medical treatment, or certificate of therapy attendance), clinical or other reports, including any letters, forensic reports, to third parties, e.g. medical professions, lawyers, insurance, courts.
 If these are required, this is the domain of your GP, a counselling psychologist (see British Psychological Society) or psychiatrist.
-The human being and therapeutic relationship is valued in the therapy work as opposed to the, "condition", "label", "pathology", "diagnosis", "disorder" or "report".
+Therefore, the therapist does not make decisions, give permission, advice to third parties whether or not to go ahead or decline anything in a client's personal or professional life.
+Certain "labels" may manifest in our life, but they are not our self, our essence (see also Identifying, Disidentifying & Integrating All Aspects Of Us).
+The human being and therapeutic relationship is valued in the therapy work as opposed to the (often subjective) "condition", "label" (often influenced by social norms - the society we live in), "pathology", "diagnosis", "disorder" or "report" (see also Identifying, Disidentifying & Integrating All Aspects Of Us).
 The psychotherapy therefore acknowledges we are not just a "problem" to be fixed like a broken car.
 (See also Science Or Art?)

 - People who want absolute, guaranteed results

-Please be aware the therapy is not appropriate for people in emergencies or at risk to themselves or others
+As an individual, private practitioner I am unable to offer an emergency service, even by phone or online.
+The therapy offered is not a crisis service.
+Therefore, please be aware the therapy is not appropriate for people in emergencies or at risk to themselves or others.

 If you need urgent help

 Please contact emergency services on 999, visit your nearest Accident & Emergency department, or call 111 or visit www.111.nhs.uk.
 For a range of information on how to access mental health services for free on the NHS click here.
-You can also contact your GP surgery and ask for an emergency appointment.
+You can also contact your GP surgery and ask for an emergency appointment, or go straight to A&E at a hospital.

 If in crisis or need to talk to someone